binocarlos/arpanet2/designnotes.md

 #### deployments

-A deployment means a set of containers that have been started as a cohesive unit.
+A deployment means a set of containers that have been started as a cohesive unit (i.e. fig file).
 Each deployment will have an id from somewhere - this allows us to identify and separate different deployments of the same stack.
 This means that the `pricing` service from deployment `abc` can be distinquished from the `pricing` service from deployment `xyz`.

 #### service